 - United States ()

 Meteorologist Dr James "Jim" McFadden (USA, b.
-19 February 1934) has worked at the National Oceanographic and Atmospheric Administration (NOAA) since 1962.
-The first mission he flew was to examine Hurricane Inez on 6 October 1966 and his most recent flight took place on 10 March 2018, which means he has been active as a "hurricane hunter" for 51 years 155 days.
+19 February 1934) began his career at the US Weather Bureau’s Office of Meteorological Research in summer 1965; this later combined with another agency to form the Environmental Sciences Services Administration (ESSA), which itself would become NOAA (the National Oceanographic and Atmospheric Association) in 1970.
+The first mission Dr McFadden flew on was to examine Hurricane Inez on 6 October 1966, and his most recent flight took place on 22 September 2019, at the age of 85, during reconnaissance of Tropical Storm Jerry (a Category 2 hurricane), which means he has been active as a "hurricane hunter" for 52 years 352 days.

 A hurricane hunter is defined as a member of a team that routinely flies into tropical cyclones to conduct tropical storm reconnaissance.
 A hurricane hunter may serve one of any roles on the aircraft, which includes but may not be limited to: a pilot, co-pilot, navigator, flight meteorologist or weather reconnaissance loadmaster.

-In 2016, Dr James McFadden was recognised for his long service with a "Sammy" award, accolades managed by the Partnership for Public Service that are considered as the “Oscars” of government service.
+In 2016, Dr McFadden was recognised for his long service with a "Sammy" award, accolades managed by the Partnership for Public Service that are lauded as the “Oscars” of government service.